shumliacha/McFitSwift/README.md

-# McFitSwift
+# McSwift

-McFitSwift is a pet project aimed at reimagining an existing app of an existing gym but as a native iOS App.
+McSwift is a pet project aimed at reimagining an existing app of an existing gym but as a native iOS App.
 Application utilzes MVVM Architecture, SwiftUI, Firebase for cloud storage and authentication.

 ### Features